NomicFoundation/hardhat/docs/guides/compile-contracts.md

 Nothing to compile
 ```

-To force a compilation you can use the `--force` argument, or run `npx hardhat clean` to clear the caches and delete the artifacts.
+To force a compilation you can use the `--force` argument, or run `npx hardhat clean` to clear the cache and delete the artifacts.

 ## Configuring the compiler

-If you need to customize the `solc` compiler options, then you can do so through the `solidity` config field in your `hardhat.config.js`.
+If you need to customize the Solidity compiler options, then you can do so through the `solidity` config field in your `hardhat.config.js`.
 The simplest way to use this field is the shorthand for setting the compiler version, which we recommend always doing:

 ```js
 module.exports = {